Terreii/use-pouchdb/docs/api/use-all-docs.md

        [CouchDB query options documentation](https://docs.couchdb.org/en/stable/api/ddoc/views.html#db-design-design-doc-view-view-name).
    - `options.update_seq?: boolean` - Include an `update_seq` value indicating which sequence id of the underlying database the view reflects.
+   - `options.db?: string` - Selects the database to be used.
+The database is selected by it's name/key.
+     The special key `"_default"` selects the _default database_.
+Defaults to `"_default"`.

 > `keys` is check for equality with a deep equal algorithm.
 > And only if it differentiate by _value_ will it cause new query be made.